by Emily Saxon, Michigan State University

 This program afforded me not only academic experience, but also personal connections.
 I have been enjoying getting to know the others on my research team; they are highly intelligent, hardworking, and friendly individuals.
 I feel that the relationships I am building will allow me to reach out to these individuals in the future for school and career advice, as well as possible collaboration on other research projects.
 Additionally, I am forming friendships with my peers in the Institute for Public Health Summer Research Program – Public and Global Health Track.
 The cohort is composed of a diverse group of students and everyone brings a unique and appreciative view to our seminars.
 These are such bright people and it will be wonderful to see what they will achieve in the future.

-Tags: community outreach, gun violence, Summer Research Program
+Tags: Community Engagement, Gun Violence, Summer Research Program